WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 ## Photography

 I have a preference for vintage documentary photography genre and interesting bokeh.
-Fuji XT3 was my primary camera because Fuji's film texture and the lenses are relative small.
-Now I tend to use Leica Q2 -- and iPhone, of course.
+Fuji XT3 was my primary camera when I was a Ph.D student because Fuji's film texture and the lenses are relative small, and it is relatively cheap.
+Now I tend to use iPhone, or in rare cases, I'll bring Leica.

 In addition, I collect vintage M42 lenses.
+These are "outdated" artifacts existed more than half a century ago.
-Those lenses sing unique beauty of their imperfection, such as the soviet **Tair 11A 135mm f2.8** (20 aperture blades is just a breathtaking art) and Helios-44 58mm f/2.
-I had a few mint Voigtlander lenses (Skoparex 35mm f/3.4, Color-Skoparex 35mm f/2.8, Tessar 50mm f/2.8, Color-Ultron 50mm f/1.8) at hand, which are all beauty beyond measure.
+However, those lenses sing unique beauty of their imperfection, such as the soviet **Tair 11A 135mm f2.8** (having 20 aperture blades is just an astonishingly breathtaking art) and Helios-44 58mm f/2, which is famous for its swirly bokeh.
+I had sought a few mint Voigtlander lenses from eBay during my Ph.D., which are all beauty beyond measure.

 I admire the gems of wisdom in the development of human technology -- lenses, mechanical watches, cars, trains, planes...